 - Referring the player to a medical doctor for assessment.

-Any player who has suffered a concussion or is suspected of having a concussion must be medically assessed as soon as possible after the injury and must NOT be allowed to return to play in the same game/practice session.
+Any player who has suffered a concussion or is suspected of having a concussion must be medically assessed as soon as possible.

 There should be an accredited first aider at every game and the basic rules of first aid should be used when dealing with any player who is unconscious or injured.